EOS-Jungle-Testnet/jungletestnet.io/README.md

 We use a Kanban-style board to prioritize the work.
 [Go to Project Board](https://github.com/EOS-Jungle-Testnet/jungletestnet.io/projects/4).

+The main communication channels are [github issues](https://github.com/EOS-Jungle-Testnet/jungletestnet.io/issues) and the [Jungle's Discord server](https://discord.gg/84REyeN).
+Feel to join and ask as many questions you may have.

 Contributing Guidelines. [https://learn.eoscostarica.io/open-source/](https://learn.eoscostarica.io/open-source/).

 Please report bugs big and small by [opening an issue](https://github.com/EOS-Jungle-Testnet/jungletestnet.io/issues).